challeau/my-notes/notes/Devops/kubernetes.md

 In Kubernetes, some objects are **owners of other objects**.
 These owned objects are **dependents** of their owner.

-Owner references help different parts of Kubernetes **avoid interfering with objects they don’t control**.
+Owner references help different parts of Kubernetes **avoid interfering with objects they don't control**.

 Dependent objects have a `metadata.ownerReferences` field that **references their owner object**.
 A valid owner reference consists of the **object name and a UID within the same namespace** as the dependent object.
 Kubernetes sets the value of this field automatically for objects that are dependents of other objects like ReplicaSets, DaemonSets, Deployments, Jobs and CronJobs, and ReplicationControllers.
 You can also configure these relationships manually by changing the value of this field.
 However, you usually don't need to and can allow Kubernetes to automatically manage the relationships.